top of page

 Stress-Related Definitions

-• Normative (Healthy) Stress Response: Refers to being able to return back to an initial physiological/psychological baseline (homeostasis) after experiencing a stressful event.
+Normative (Healthy) Stress Response: Refers to returning to an initial physiological/psychological baseline (homeostasis) after experiencing a stressful event.

-• Traumatic Stress Response: The experience of adversity or traumatic event(s) that results in changing an individual’s physiological/psychological baseline AND interferes with one’s ability to self-regulate.
-One of the core characteristic of traumatic stress is that it impacts one’s capacity to regulate.
+Traumatic Stress Response: The experience of adversity or traumatic event(s) that results in changing an individual’s physiological/psychological baseline and interferes with one’s ability to self-regulate.
+One of the core characteristics of traumatic stress is that it impacts one’s capacity to regulate.

 Trauma Definitions

-• Trauma: A non-specific term that can refer to highly distressing event or series of events itself; the experience following a highly distressing event or series of events; and a proxy for intense emotional experiences.
-From that standpoint, it can be used as a umbrella term to generally refer to highly stressful events and not as a diagnostic term.
+Trauma: A non-specific term that can refer to a highly distressing event or series of events itself; the experience following a highly distressing event or series of events; and a proxy for intense emotional experiences.
+From that standpoint, it can be used as an umbrella term to generally refer to highly stressful events and not as a diagnostic term.

-Not every stressful event is a traumatic event, but all traumatic events are stressful.
+Not every stressful event is traumatic, but all traumatic events are stressful.

-There is also legitimate critique that definitions of trauma and traumatic events may be too narrow.
+There is also a legitimate critique that definitions of trauma and traumatic events may be too narrow.
 Terms such as intergenerational trauma, historical trauma, racial trauma, developmental trauma, and complex trauma have added more nuance to the trauma literature.
-In fact, there is a whole discipline for studying psychological trauma called traumatology.
+There is a whole discipline for studying psychological trauma called traumatology.
 Defining these terms is beyond the scope of this current blog post, but I hope to begin to shed some light on the concept of trauma.
-That said, for those who are interested in beginning to explore this topic further, two good and fairly accessible books are the “Body Keeps Score” by Dr. Bessel van Der kolk and “The Boy Who was Raised as a Dog” by Dr. Bruce Perry, which focuses on childhood trauma.
+That said, for those who are interested in beginning to explore this topic further, two good and fairly accessible books are “Body Keeps Score” by Dr. Bessel van Der Kolk and “The Boy Who Was Raised as a Dog” by Dr. Bruce Perry, which focuses on childhood trauma.

 It is a mixture of biopsychosocial factors along with resilience and protective factors that may influence whether someone becomes traumatized or not.